Tehuacana in Limestone County, Texas — The American South (West South Central)

 Erected 1967 by State Historical Survey Committee.
 (Marker Number 5844.)

 Location.
+31° 44.618′ N, 96° 32.739′ W. Marker is in Tehuacana, Texas, in Limestone County.
+Marker is at the intersection of College Avenue and Railroad Street, on the left when traveling east on College Avenue.
+Located on the grounds of Westminister College.
 Touch for map.
-Located on the grounds of Westminister College.
 Marker is in this post office area: Tehuacana TX 76686, United States of America.
+Touch for directions.

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on January 17, 2016, by QuesterMark of Fort Worth, Texas.
-This page has been viewed 244 times since then.
+It was originally submitted on January 17, 2016, by QuesterMark of Fort Worth, Texas.
+This page has been viewed 298 times since then.
 Photos: 1, 2. submitted on January 17, 2016, by QuesterMark of Fort Worth, Texas. • Bernard Fisher was the editor who published this page.